- Place of birth:

 The Drewster, Drewby...man of many nicknames, facts, friends, skis and de facto family memberships.
 He leaves a big hole in a community of friends, co-workers and adventure partners that loved him, laughed with him and made many memories with him.
 His big, brilliant laugh (and mind and spirit) touched most anyone he came across.
 This site is for all who want to pay tribute to the amazing, hilarious, talented, and sun-averse Aussie.

-A memorial celebration in honor of Drew was held in Boulder on Saturday, October 15 at the National Center for Atmospheric Research Mesa Lab.
+Saturday, October 15 at the National Center for Atmospheric Research Mesa Lab in Boulder.

 A video recording of the ceremony is available here:

 Dave Lawrence - "His laughter filled the building" (0:00)

 Julie Arblaster - "Aussie, Aussie, Aussie, Oi, Oi, Oi" (18:30)

 Martyn Clark and Andy Barret - "A scientist extraordinaire" (30:30)

 Mark Serreze and Matthew Sturm - "Snow, snow, everywhere" (44:00)

 Jim Arnow - "Drew: a friend and family member to many" (1:07:00)

 Reading of "The Man from Snowy River" 19:30